-(UN) Convention on International Settlement Agreements Resulting from Mediation, and to name it after Singapore.
-The Convention will be known as the 'Singapore Convention on Mediation'.
-It is the first treaty to be named after Singapore among the treaties concluded under the auspices of the United Nations organisation.
-At the session, UNGA also agreed that the signing ceremony for the Convention will be held in Singapore on 7 August 2019.
-Singapore is expected to be among the first signatories of the Convention.
+resolution to adopt the United Nations Convention on International Settlement Agreements Resulting from Mediation, and to name it after Singapore - the Singapore Convention on Mediation.
+Singapore is expected to be one of the first signatories of the Convention.
 The Convention will provide for the cross-border enforcement of mediated settlement agreements.
-This will give business greater certainty that mediated settlement agreements can be relied upon to resolve the cross-border commercial disputes.
+This will give business greater certainty that mediated settlement agreements can be relied on to resolve the cross-border commercial disputes.

 The SMC offers mediation schemes such as the commercial mediation scheme, which is particularly suitable for large complex commercial disputes, and the med-arb scheme, which is a hybrid dispute resolution process that brings together the elements of both mediation and arbitration, and is overseen by the SMC in collaboration with the SIAC.
 The mediation services offered by the SMC, where the panel of mediators largely comprises local mediators, generally focus on domestic disputes.
-A maritime panel, which is comprised of experienced maritime lawyers, in-house counsel and other professionals from the maritime industry, is also available for mediation of maritime-related disputes referred to the SMC.
+A maritime panel, which is comprised of professionals from the maritime industry, is also available for mediation of maritime-related disputes referred to the SMC.

 Since November 2014, mediation has also been available under the auspices of the Singapore International Mediation Centre (SIMC).
 The SIMC administers mediation under the SIAC-SIMC Arb-Med-Arb (AMA) Protocol (when disputes have been submitted to the SIAC for resolution under the Singapore Arb-Med-Arb Clause or other similar clause, or where parties have agreed that the AMA Protocol shall apply) or the SIMC Mediation Rules (i.e., in cases where the AMA Protocol does not apply).
-Under the AMA Protocol between the SIAC and the SIMC, settlement agreements may be recorded as consent awards.
-The SIMC has an international panel of mediators and an international panel of experts from various industry sectors who can assist the mediator in complex commercial disputes involving technical questions.
-Although the mediation services offered by the SIMC focus largely on international commercial disputes, parties are free to choose whether they prefer to mediate at the SMC or the SIMC.
-For ad hoc mediations not administered by the SIMC in accordance with the SIMC Rules, the SIMC can serve as an appointing authority for mediators or experts, subject to the parties' agreement and for a prescribed fee.